Sheudz/Xocket/README.md

 ```

 ## Listen(string? packetId = null, TcpClient? specificClient = null, Func<TcpClient, string, Task> callback = null) (FOR SERVER)
-### This asynchronous method listens for incoming messages and triggers a provided callback when specific packets are completed, based on a packet ID, a specific client, or both.
+### This method listens for incoming messages and triggers a provided callback when specific packets are completed, based on a packet ID, a specific client, or both.
 #### Parameters:
 - `packetId` (string?)
 This is an optional parameter used to filter packets by their unique identifier.
 If you want to listen for messages from a specific packet, you can provide its packetId.
 - `specificClient` (TcpClient?)
 This is an optional parameter that allows you to filter packets by a specific client.
 If you want to only process packets from a certain client, you can provide its TcpClient instance.